Skip to main content

 Although the list above is not exhaustive it does provide clear indicators of emotional and psychological abuse.

-Removing oneself from situations filled with these signs is of paramount importance for survival and healing although doing so is often difficult for a variety of reasons.
+Removing oneself from situations filled with these signs is of paramount importance for survival and healing, but doing so is often difficult for a variety of reasons.
 Fortunately, there is help to combat the levels of embedded difficulties.

 Help and Hope

-Although leaving the abusive situation may be extremely difficult there are ways to protect your mind as well as receive help.
+Although leaving the abusive situation may be extremely challenging there are ways to protect your mind as well as receive help:

-Reminding yourself of truth- You are capable, strong and valuable!
+Reminding yourself of truth- You are capable, strong, and valuable!
 Try to remind yourself of this truth in order to combat the lies being told to you (or about you).
-If you can recall times when you've made sound decisions, bringing to memory clearer, healthier days, then you will begin to drown out the ideas being projected upon you by your abuser.
+If you can, recall times when you've made sound decisions, bringing to memory clearer, healthier days.
+This will help you drown out the ideas being projected upon you by your abuser.

 Regaining your confidence-